dwinter/rentrez_ms/winter.md

 Here I describe \\pkg{rentrez}, a package which provides users with a simple and consistent interface to EUtils.
-In particular, this paper discusses the design of the package, illustrates its use in biological research and demonstrate how the provided functions an aid the development of other packages designed to meet more specific goals.
+In particular, this paper discusses the design of the package, illustrates its use in biological research and demonstrate how the provided functions can aid the development of other packages designed to meet more specific goals.